Faculty Members

 Ph.D. in International Political Economy, University of Tsukuba

-He specializes in Development Economics, Applied Economics, and economic development of Middle East and North African countries.
+Professor Kashiwagi specializes in Development Economics, Applied Economics, and the economic development of Middle East and North African countries.
 His current research interest includes issues of poverty and unemployment, migration and agricultural development in North Africa.
-Before joining the faculty of University of Tsukuba, he was a researcher and economic adviser of the Embassy of Japan in Egypt.
+Before joining the University of Tsukuba, he was a researcher and economic adviser for the Embassy of Japan in Egypt.

 Kurokawa, Yoshinori (Personal Website)